Help support our friends in Israel in their time of need.

 Hiking Shoes/Boots

 If you're buying a new shoe or boot, your first decision will be how much ankle support you need.
 If you're not accustomed to walking on uneven surfaces, rocks, or dirt roads, a higher ankle boot will provide helpful support.
 Next up is traction.
 For some people, heavy rubber soles and thick tread provide comfort and stability.
 For others, a slimmer sole is better for balance and helps feel the ground.
-Except for during the wet months, a shoe or boot that breaths and drys more easily is best.
-During the wet months you may opt for a more water resistant shoe that will keep rain and puddle water out.
+Except for during the wet months, a shoe or boot that breathes and dries more easily is best.
+During the wet months you may opt for a more water-resistant shoe that will keep rain and puddle water out.
 Whatever your preference, test out your shoes by walking up and down stairs, unpaved inclines, and rocky trails.
-There's a good reason why some people refer to Study Tours as "Learning with your feet", and you'll thank yourself later by ensuring your feet are comfortable and cared for.
+There's a good reason why some people refer to study tours as "learning with your feet," and your feet will thank you later.
 Buying shoes online is not recommended.
 Saving a few bucks isn't worth the risk of getting something uncomfortable.

 Water Shoes

-Liner socks are quick and easy to wash, so you only need a few pairs and the anti-friction and moisture wicking properties will keep your feet much more comfortable even if your outer layer is a standard cotton sock.
-For a truly comfortable fit, try out a pair of hiking socks.
-You can gauge the thickness you'll need based on how it feels in your hiking shoe and based on the season you'll be in the Holy Land.
-Paired with a good liner sock, some people can get away with wearing the same outer sock two days in a row.
+For a truly comfortable fit, we recommend a pair of hiking socks.
+You can gauge the thickness you'll need based on how it feels in your hiking shoe and based on the season you'll be in the Land.
 Again, you absolutely must test out whatever you're going to pack.
 Find out if your socks are too hot, too tight, or too uncomfortable while you still have an opportunity to find a different solution.

-Zip off Pants: While a bit pricey for a pair of pants, these extremely versatile pants satisfy the religious site modesty requirements for men while quickly converting back to cool shorts.
+Zip off Pants: These extremely versatile pants satisfy the religious site modesty requirements while quickly converting back to cool shorts.

-Active Boxer/Briefs: specialize underwear that features moisture wicking, antimicrobial treatment, and a snug fit prevent chaffing and provide quick drying comfort.
+Active Boxer/Briefs: Specialized underwear that features moisture wicking, antimicrobial treatment, and a snug fit prevent chaffing and provide quick drying comfort.

-Light Weight Rain Shell: These are great as they can fit in your backpack and will repel water when rain comes.
-Very helpful for trips during the rainy season.
+Light Weight Rain Jacket: These are great as they can fit in your backpack and will repel water when rain comes.

 Buff: The buff as seen on shows like “Survivor” can be used as a bandana, hat, beanie, scarf and many other things.

-Blister Kit: Blisters can happen while doing a lot of walking or hiking.
-A blister kit is nice as you can begin to treat the affected area the moment it starts to be a problem.
-Its best to buy the kind that does not require you to bring scissors.
+Blister Bandages: Blisters can happen while doing a lot of walking or hiking.
+It is best to begin treating the affected area the moment it starts to be a problem.
+It's best to buy the kind that does not require you to bring scissors.

-Hiking socks: These help reduce blisters and wick away moister (3 or 4 pairs are good)
+Hiking Socks: These help reduce blisters and wick away moisture (3 or 4 pairs are good)

-Basic hiking shoe: You want something that breaths well, is comfortable and you have time to break in.
+Basic Hiking Shoe: You want something that breathes well, is comfortable and you have time to break in.
 Depending on the type of tour you are participating in will dictate how much hiking you will be doing and help you make a decision on a good hiking shoe.
-Here is a good example of a shoe that could work well for a trip with a little hiking to a lot.
-If more ankle support is needed the boot style is recommended.
 Never buy shoes or boots online as it is best to try them on to make sure they fit well.
+Note: for most trips, a good solid walking or running shoe is sufficient.

-• All meals are provided, however you'll want to pack something to munch on in between meals, on the bus, or in the middle of the night.
+• All meals are provided, however you'll want to pack something to snack on in between meals, on the bus, or in the middle of the night.

 • If you frequently drink water in small amounts and use the restroom whenever you get the chance, you'll be fine!

-• Keeping a travel pack of sanitary wipes, tissue, and hand sanitizer in your backpack will not only be a lifesaver for you, but it'll probably make you a few friends as well.
+• Keep a travel pack of sanitary wipes, tissue, and hand sanitizer in your backpack as public facilities can become depleted with large groups.

 • Be sure to bring sunscreen, topical ointments, pain medication, sleep aids, and any other critical medicine you think you may need.